ZhengTracyKe/BEMA/README.md

 # BEMA
-Code for the paper "Estimation of the Number of Spiked Eigenvalues in a Covariance Matrix by Bulk Eigenvalue Matching Analysis".
+Code for the paper "Estimation of the Number of Spiked Eigenvalues in a Covariance Matrix by Bulk Eigenvalue Matching Analysis" (https://arxiv.org/abs/2006.00436).

 BEMA0.R and BEMA.R contain the R code for the two algorithms.
 By default, the value of beta is 0.1 and M is 500.
 The value of alpha requires the user's input.